AY2425S2-CS2103T-T13-3/tp/docs/UserGuide.md

 title: User Guide
 ---

 RecruitIntel is a **desktop application designed specifically for Apple's HR recruiters** to efficiently manage candidate information.
-While offering an easy-to-use visual interface, it features powerful text commands that help you process candidate information considerably faster than traditional mouse-based applications.
+While offering an easy-to-use visual interface, it features powerful text commands that help process candidate information considerably faster than traditional mouse-based applications.
 ### Who is RecruitIntel For?
 **Primary Users:**
 * HR recruiters at Apple, particularly those handling: